graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 #### Number domain

 Comprises only those numbers included in (or excluded from) a given Range or specific value.
+If no included or excluded values are specified, a Number domain includes all values.

 A Range may specify either or both of its upper or lower bounds and is inclusive of those bounds.